 Figure 8 shows an example of a generator interconnection via multiple lines that creates a transmission loop.
-Circuit breakers 1, 2, 3 and 5 are BES Elements that are directly connected to the identified BES bus.
 Transmission Owner A owns the physical bus as well as circuit breakers 1 and 2.
 Generator Owner G owns directly connected circuit breakers 3 and 5 and both transmission lines to the generating plant.
 All equipment (physical bus(es) and circuit breakers) that comprise a BES bus is located within the same physical space, i.e., substation Milan, regardless of ownership.

 Transmission Owner A is responsible for SER and FR data for circuit breakers 1 and 2.
-The loop is created by Line 36 and Line 57.
-These lines are exclusively used to export power from the generating plant to the transmission system.
-The FR data is not required for these lines, however, SER data is required on circuit breakers 3 and 5.
-Per Requirement R1, Part 1.2, if Transmission Owner A does not record SER data for circuit breakers 3 and 5, then Generator Owner G must be notified that SER data is required for circuit breakers 3 and 5.
+Due to the loop created by Line 36 and Line 57, FR data is required for these lines and SER data is required on circuit breakers 3 and 5.
+Per Requirement R1, Part 1.2, if Transmission Owner A does not record SER and FR data for circuit breakers 3 and 5, then Generator Owner G must be notified of their responsibility to record SER and FR data for circuit breakers 3 and 5.